Geocaching at State Parks

 Park visitors are asked to remain on designated trails.
 Geocachers must abide by all park rules and regulations, and display a valid daily or annual parks pass on vehicles entering the park.

 Below is a list of state parks with caches, although there are likely many more places that have not been officially documented.
-Colorado State Parks strives to provide outstanding outdoor recreation for visitors while preserving Colorado's natural resources for the enjoyment, education and inspiration of present and future generations.
+Colorado Parks and Wildlife strives to provide outstanding outdoor recreation for visitors while preserving Colorado's natural resources for the enjoyment, education and inspiration of present and future generations.

 Sylvan Lake State Park (81631): There is one cache hidden within park boundaries, as well as additional caches located in the surrounding forest.